lucascmatos/Closest/README.md

 This repositry contains the packege for detect collision and publish the closest of the robot that offers any danger.
 The the data acquired that is used on the package comes from the laser installed on espeleo robo, the ouster vlp-16
 1. A numbered list
+    1. A nested numbered list
+    2. Which is numbered
+2. Which is numbered

 ## Scripts included on this package: